matthewdrees/easy_serialize/README.md

     ["pulp level"] bad enum value: "just the pulp"

+... and many others.

 TODO: The default implementation uses rapidjson for UTF-8 validation and parse errors.
-If one of these errors happens it tells you "invalid encoding in string" or "Missing a closing quotation mark in string." but doesn't give you an exact location.
+If one of these errors happens it gives you error messages like "invalid encoding in string" or "Missing a closing quotation mark in string.", but doesn't give you an exact location, which would be nice.

 # Class versioning

 Use the archive class_version(int) and object_version_supported(int) functions for versioning.

-    class A
+    class W
     {
     public: